PersoBench: Benchmarking Personalized Response Generation in Large Language Models: Results and Analysis

-\textbf{Can LLMs generate fluent responses?} The benchmarked LLMs generally demonstrate strong fluency across various datasets, regardless of context length.
-This is particularly evident in Tables \ref{tab:it-conv-ai2-fluency}, \ref{tab:blended-skill-talk-fluency} and \ref{tab:focus-fluency}, in the high BERTScore values, which show that the models effectively capture the meaning and structure of conversations.
-While ROUGE and METEOR scores indicate less reliance on exact phrase matches with the golden responses, this does not detract from overall fluency.
-BERTScore proves to be a more practical metric in conversational AI, where capturing the intended meaning is more important than exact word matches.
+\textbf{To what extent can LLMs generate natural responses that are linguistically fluent?} The benchmarked LLMs generally demonstrate strong fluency across various datasets, regardless of context length.
+This is particularly evident in the high metric values in Table \ref{tab:fluency-eval}, which demonstrate the response's naturalness and the models' ability to effectively capture the meaning and structure of conversations.

 Both groups perform well when comparing open-source and closed-source LLMs, with closed-source models like those in the GPT-4 series slightly outperforming their open-source counterparts, particularly in more extended contexts such as those in the FoCus dataset.
 However, the performance gap is not substantial, showing that open-source models are still capable, especially in less complex dialogues.

-Among the open-source LLMs, Qwen2 performs well in shorter contexts, while Llama3.1 excels in longer and more challenging dialogues, such as the FoCus dataset.
-Llama3.1’s larger parameter size and effective use of COT reasoning allow it to handle more complex contexts, surpassing other open-source models.
+Among open-source LLMs, Qwen2 performs well in shorter contexts, Gemma shows strong results across all datasets under the Vanilla setup but drops notably with CoT prompting, and Llama3.1 excels in longer, more complex dialogues, especially on the FoCus dataset.
 Meanwhile, GPT-4 models consistently demonstrate robust fluency across all contexts.
-Although COT generally enhances their fluency in shorter contexts, it can sometimes introduce unnecessary complexity, slightly reducing performance by making responses more rigid and formulaic.
+Although CoT generally enhances their fluency in shorter contexts, it can sometimes introduce unnecessary complexity, slightly reducing performance by making responses more rigid and formulaic.
 Despite this, GPT-4 models maintain strong overall fluency in both short and long dialogues.